 Personal and Clothing Allowance also known as Daily Allowance:

 This is a check sent to you monthly for each child placed with you through DCS.
 The amount you get is based upon the age of the child (0-12 months is $78.90 per month, 1-2 years is $44.40, 3-5 is $18.90, 6-11 is $33.60, 12 and up is $52.80).
 You will get a "CHILDS billing statement" in the mail.
 You must verify the dates the child was in your home, sign and date it, and using your own envelope and postage, mail back the white copy to Payment Processing and keep the yellow copy for yourself.
 Many kinship foster caregivers receive the CHILDS billing statement in the mail and do not understand that they must complete and return it.
-The DCS Specialist does paperwork to get these monthly payments started coming to you.
+The DCS Specialist enters the service authorization to start the monthly payments.
 If a child was placed with you January 2, you should get the first CHILDS billing statement during the second week of February.
 The sooner you return the billing statement correctly completed to DCS Payment Processing, the sooner you will get the actual check in the mail.
 If you do not get a CHILDS billing statement in the mail within six weeks of when the children were placed, please let your DCS Specialist know.
 This is the only ongoing financial assistance for all kinship foster caregivers that is initiated by the agency and goes to everyone.

 TANF Cash Assistance: